Daniel Weiss (art historian): Awards

 In 2016, Weiss received a Distinguished Alumni Achievement Award from George Washington University.

 In 2018, Weiss received an honorary degree from Ithaca College, the Leadership and Society Award from the Yale School of Management, and the Centennial Medal from the Foreign Policy Association.
 He also holds honorary degrees from Lafayette College (2013) and Randolph Macon College (2017).

 In 2021 Weiss was elected to the American Academy of Arts & Sciences.

 Weiss was also one of the inaugural recipients of George Washington University's Monumental Alumni Award in 2021.
 It is the highest form of recognition given by the university to a GW graduate, honoring living alumni who have made an impact on the world through their work and service.

-In January 2022 City and State New York honored Dan Weiss with a lifetime achievement recognition in their "50 Over 50" list, which "extols the accomplishments and experience of 50 individuals who are over the age of 50."
+In January 2022 City and State New York honored Weiss with a lifetime achievement recognition in their "50 Over 50" list, which "extols the accomplishments and experience of 50 individuals who are over the age of 50."